UPDATED January 20, 2021

-Due to COVID-19, SCI BC will suspend all in-person services through to the end of 2020.
+Due to COVID-19, SCI BC will continue to suspend all in-person services through 2021.
 This includes peer events and coffee groups throughout the province.

 We understand this may be disappointing news, but SCI BC is committed to the health and safety of our members and their families.
 We have been monitoring the situation closely, listening to our members and have made this important decision in accordance with the provincial health guidelines.
 We will continue to pay close attention to the situation and prepare for a return to in-person activities when it’s safe to do so.

 In the meantime, we will continue to offer our online events and peer support and build new virtual programming opportunities.
 Our InfoLine service is available 9 am-5 pm, Monday to Friday at 1-800-689-2477.
 This service is free of charge and available to anyone living with a spinal cord injury or other disability, family, friends, health professionals and other service providers.
 You can also refer to this page on our website which answers the most frequently asked questions for SCI and COVID-19, and is updated on a frequent basis.

 We will update our website and social media channels on an ongoing basis and we encourage you to reach out and connect with us.
 We value your input and we would love to hear from you during this challenging time.

 Please remember, if you are feeling unwell or suspect or know that you have been in contact with someone infected with COVID-19 you should do your best to avoid contact with others and call HealthLink BC at 811 or your doctor.
 (Make sure you call your doctor’s office or clinic before going there to be diagnosed or treated.)